inhooham90/react-native-focus/README.md

+# Focus App Using React Native

+## Features

+- Gets user input and sets a timer (6 seconds default)
+- Users can switch the timer to 10, 15, or 20 minutes timer
+- Completed tasks will be rendered green or red (completed or incomplete respectively)
+- Device vibration once task is completed
+- Stores completed task in local storage

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!